-See "Board Leadership Structure," page 13 in the 2021 Proxy Statement.
-Neither the Chair of the Board nor the Vice Chair of the Board are officers of the Company and are each independent.
-The Company has separated the CEO and Chair positions since 2002.
+See "Board Leadership Structure," page 13 in the 2022 Proxy Statement.

+The Chair of the Board is not an officer of the company and is independent.
+The company has separated the CEO and chair positions since 2002.

 Nominating and selecting the highest governance body